odoo/documentation/crm/leads/generate/website.rst

    address, his phone number)

--  The visitor submits the form and automatically generates a lead into Odoo CRM
+-  The visitor submits the form and automatically generates a lead into Twenty20 CRM

 .. tip::

 	Your calls-to-action, landing pages and forms are the key pieces of the lead generation process.
-With Odoo Website, you can easily create and optimize those critical elements without having to code or to use third-party applications.
+With Twenty20 Website, you can easily create and optimize those critical elements without having to code or to use third-party applications.
 Learn more `here <https://www.odoo.com/page/website-builder>`__.

-In Odoo, the Website and CRM modules are fully integrated, meaning that you can easily generate leads from various ways through your website.
+In Twenty20, the Website and CRM modules are fully integrated, meaning that you can easily generate leads from various ways through your website.
-However, even if you are hosting your website on another CMS, it is still possible to fill Odoo CRM with leads generated from your website.
+However, even if you are hosting your website on another CMS, it is still possible to fill Twenty20 CRM with leads generated from your website.

 Activate the lead stage
 =======================

-By default, the lead stage is not activated in Odoo CRM.
+By default, the lead stage is not activated in Twenty20 CRM.
 Therefore, new leads automatically become opportunities.
 You can easily activate the option of adding the lead step.
 If you want to import your contacts as leads rather than opportunities, from the Sales module go to